Financial-Times/content-tree/README.md

 **Video** provides a description for a video referenced by a URL.

 TODO: Figure out how Clips work, how they are different?
+TODO: also figure out how Youtube works.
-Can we use the same video node but with a videoType of `video` or `clip`?
+Can we use the same video node but with a videoType of `"ft" | "clip" | "youtube"`?

 ### `ScrollyBlock`